pg-schema-version

 INSERT INTO AcmeType(atype) VALUES ('wow'), ('incredible');

-3. Execute the script against a database to bring its schema up to date.
+4. Execute the script against a database to bring its schema up to date.
+By default the script runs in dry mode and reports the proposed changes to be applied by setting it in wet mode.

 psql -v psv=create acme < acme.sql

-# psv dry create for acme, enable with -v psv=create:wet
+# psv dry create for acme on acme, enable with -v psv=create:latest:wet

-# psv script will create infra, register acme and execute all steps
+# psv will create infra, register acme and execute all steps

 # psv applying acme 1